JohannesMessner/pyskell/README.md

 # Stuck with Python but you actually want to use Haskell?

-This is a silly package that (ab)uses Python operator overloading to reproduce beloved features from functional programmin.
+This is a silly package that (ab)uses Python operator overloading to reproduce beloved features from functional programming.

-Cou can do:
+You can do:

 **Currying**